 Discussion

 Simulation studies commonly use different model specifications from those of the methods to allow robustness to be evaluated; in some cases, however, often the same population model is used for simulation and estimation, i.e. self-testing.
 Using the same model for simulation and estimation could result in optimistic results that might not be true under many scenarios (Francis, 2012).
+For example it is not possible to explore the robustness to model structure and assumptions when the model used for simulation and estimation is the same.
 Our approach evaluated multiple data-limited assessment methods that assume different population dynamics, uncertainty and fishing effort dynamics.
 It is to be expected, due to these differences, that the various methods would performed differently.
 Rosenberg et al. (2017) used four catch-based data limited models and found that frequently models disagreed about population status estimations with no model showing good performance across all fish stocks, i.e. high precision and low bias, and the performance of the models depended on the scenario considered.
 When scenarios are chosen to represent uncertainty about the dynamics this infers that the method may not be robust and when a scenario represents a particularly stock or fishery then it may be difficult to draw any general conclusions.
 It was found that model performance is highly dependent on the life history of the species of concern, the dynamic of the population and the fishing intensity.
 This is why scenarios were chosen to represent different harvest rates and species with contrasting life histories.

 In general, catch-based models were less biased and more precise when there was contrast (e.g., an increase in the catch and then a decrease) in the time series of catch data.
 Walters et al. (2006) suggested that for SRA, stocks that have experienced extensive historical depletion gains precision from a high rate of rejected parameter draws.
 In Scenario 3, where catch is still increasing, it is very difficult to have a good estimate of the carrying capacity K. So, SSS and DBSRA, which use priors in FMSY/M and BMSY/B0 performed better than the models that only relied in r and K, even with priors for depletion were centered in the true values.
 Length-based models, on the other hand, were not dependent on the harvest rate trends.
 This is not surprising for LBSPR since in equilibrium conditions, the estimates are snapshots of the population and independent in each time step.
 For LIME, which is not an equilibrium model, Rudd and Thorson (2017) also did not find strong differences for alternative fishing mortality scenarios.

-The choice of a “best model” also depend on the biological information that is available.
+The choice of a “best model” also depend on the life history characteristics and the biological information that is available.
 SSS seems to be the least biased catch-based model.
 However, unlike other catch-based models, age and growth estimates are needed in SSS to define age structure and remove catch according to age-/size-based selectivity patterns (Cope, 2013).
 SSS has the same structure as SS and this might be the reason why is the model that performed the best in most cases since the simulation and estimation models have the same parametrization (Francis, 2012).